Discover how a basketball shoe designed with at least 25% recycled material by weight, is the next step in Nike's vision of a zero waste future.

 Behind The Design: Cosmic Unity

 It's not about perfection; it's about progress.
 In the game of basketball, anything a player can do to improve, even if it's incremental, makes a difference.
-The Cosmic Unity is the next step in the vision of a zero-waste future.
-It's designed with at least 25% recycled material by weight, which doesn't seem like a lot, but our designers are committed to creating sustainable designs that get a little bit better each year.
-Read the story of how a little bit of trash transformed can help us take another step towards the Move to Zero, Nike's journey towards zero carbon and zero waste.
+The Cosmic Unity is the next step in the vision of a zero waste future.
+Designed with at least 25% recycled material by weight, which doesn't seem like a lot, but our designers are committed to creating sustainable designs that get a little bit better each year.
+Read the story of how a little bit of trash transformed can help us take another step towards the Move to Zero, Nike's journey toward zero carbon and zero waste.

 Watch The Waste

 Bennett Shaw, the Product Line Manager for Cosmic Unity, is a basketball enthusiast but not an expert on Nike's Move to Zero.
 But as he went through the development of the shoe, he started to see parallels between the game he loves and Nike's mission—the idea that you can get a little bit better every year.
-"We want to get better as we go on", Bennett explained.
-"We're committed to try to improve the amount of recycled content by 5%.
-With Cosmic Unity, we hit 25% by weight".
+"We want to get better as we go on," Bennett explained.
+"We're committed to try and improve the amount of recycled content by 5%.
+With Cosmic Unity we hit 25% by weight".
 To hit the magic number of 25%, the designers used a unique combination of partially recycled components and efficiently manufactured new materials.
-For example, about 10% Nike Grind rubber combined with new content was used to create the Crater Foam midsole.
-The shoe also features a layered cable system crafted with 99% recycled content, a sockliner made from recycled polyester, and the foxing uses a recycled polyurethane and polyester blend.
+For example, about 10% Nike grind rubber combined with new content was used to create the Crater Foam midsole.
+The shoe also features a layered cable system crafted with 99% recycled content, a sock liner made of recycled polyester, and the foxing uses a recycled polyurethane and polyester blend.
 The team also obsessed over the visual aesthetics of the shoe, making sure it looked fast, sleek and futuristic.